TheCat-In-TheClouds/MAGD271/Assignments/assignment_04_CardDeck/README.md

 * In the card class, scroll to the bottom to the functions drawFront and drawBack.
     * Replace the code in these functions with your own.
+    * Design a pattern for the back of the card.
+    * Design the front for __one card of your choice__.
+        * The difficulty of the face card you choose to design will contribute toward your grade.
+For example, I would expect exceptional design if you chose the Two of Diamonds, whereas I would be more lenient if you chose the King of Spades.
+        * If you choose to work with the deck rather than an individual card, you will have to figure the logic for how to make your face design appear only when the appropriate card is flipped over, rather than appearing on all flipped cards.
+        * Feel free to remove the drawLabel function: it is there for diagnostic purposes as you work.

+* __Optional:__ If you would like to add or change user interaction via mousePressed functionality, go for it.

 ``` java
 private void drawBack() {